cp024s/100-days-of-RTL/Day-17/ReadMe.md

 # Counter

-1. **Module Declaration:** The code begins by declaring a Verilog module named "SimpleCounter."
-This module has three ports:
+1. **Module Declaration:** The code begins by declaring a Verilog module named `SimpleCounter` This module has three ports:

     `clk`: This is the clock input signal. <br>
     `reset`: This is the reset input signal. <br>